 Marc Zucker’s practice is focused in the areas of complex commercial litigation, alternate dispute resolution and appellate advocacy.
-For more than three decades he has litigated disputes involving high-level contract, corporate, construction, real estate, banking, insurance, distributorships, bankruptcy, trade secrets, U.C.C. and employment issues, as well as business torts, class actions, derivative litigation and “business divorces,” disputes among principals of closely-held entities.
+For more than thirty five years he has litigated disputes involving high-level contract, corporate, construction, real estate, banking, insurance, distributorships, bankruptcy, trade secrets, UCC and employment issues, as well as business torts, class actions, derivative litigation and “business divorces,” disputes among principals of closely-held entities.

 Mr. Zucker is well-known for the personal attention, perseverance and responsiveness he gives each of his clients, and the ability to find thoughtful and creative solutions to his clients’ legal challenges.
 Mr. Zucker’s accomplishments have been recognized by his clients and peers.

 Mr. Zucker holds an AV rating from Martindale-Hubbell and has been named a Pennsylvania Super Lawyer every year since 2006, an honor awarded to only the top five percent of lawyers in the state.

-Mr. Zucker is the Secretary of Philadelphia Bar Association, having previously served as chair (2013) and vice chair (2012) of the Association’s Board of Governors; and an elected member of the Board from 2011 through 2014.
-He also is past chair of the bar association’s Business Litigation Committee, on which he continues to chair its Judge Pro Tem Task Force, and is an active member of its Federal Courts Committee and Professional Guidance Committee.
-In 1998, Mr. Zucker was appointed by the chancellor of the Philadelphia Bar Association to the Investigative Division of the association’s Commission on Judicial Selection and Retention, and he has served continuously since that time.
+Mr. Zucker is the treasurer of the Philadelphia Bar Association, having previously served as chair and vice chair of its Board of Governors, as well as its secretary and as an elected member of the Board.
+He sits on the Philadelphia Commission on Judicial Selection & Retention, after having served for more than two decades on its investigative division.
+He is past chair of the association’s Business Litigation Committee and continues to chair its Judge Pro Tem Task Force.
+He is an active member of the association’s Federal Courts Committee and Professional Guidance Committee.

 In addition to his client advocacy, Mr. Zucker is a distinguished neutral arbitrator and private mediator.
 He serves as a neutral on the Commercial and Customer Account Panels of the American Arbitration Association, as an arbitrator for the Court of Common Pleas of Philadelphia County, and as an arbitrator and mediator for the U.S. District Court for the Eastern District of Pennsylvania.
 He is a longtime member of the volunteer panel of Commerce Program judges pro tempore assisting the Court of Common Pleas of Philadelphia County.
 In addition, Mr. Zucker has served as a court-appointed receiver in commercial matters.